elorsborn/EL-BE-NCNEWS/README.md

 **Author and Acknowledgements**

 This API was created by Elliot Orsborn with the guidance and tutorship of the Northcoders staff and residents.
-Big up!